Super Milk Chan: Major characters

 The President is a stout bald man who apparently runs the country Milk lives in (referred to only as "our nation", a subtle reference to the Japanese habit of referring to their country as such instead of using the proper names "Nihon" or "Nippon").
 No one knows how he achieved his office.
 He assigns missions to Milk, but whether she takes them or not is her prerogative.
 The President proves to be inept and incapable at fulfilling his job, at one point firing his country's best missile (The Punishment Missile) on his own country at his own conclusion that his citizens would try to put him in the Guillotine or the electric chair.
 He has short, round arms and he frequently pounds on his desk when talking on the phone.
-The President likes wine, women, and song but he usually enjoys cheap wine, loose women, and off-key karaoke.
+The President likes cheap wine, loose women, and song, but he usually enjoys off-key karaoke.
 He also attracts flies and dearly loves his pet cat, Kanchi.
 His desk is decorated with a different anime or pop culture character figure on every episode.